david-cattermole/mayaMatchMoveSolver/docs/source/tools_createnode.rst

-- Real-Time Lens Distortion; Lenses added to the camera (with :ref:`Create Lens <create-lens-ref>` tool) will distort the `MM ImagePlane` in real-time, as the Lens attributes are updated.
+- Real-Time Lens Distortion; Lenses added to the camera (with :ref:`Create Lens <create-lens-ref>` tool) will distort the `MM ImagePlane` in real-time as attributes update.

 - Frame Range controls and details; Override the first frame of an image sequence to any other frame, and see the output frame number